TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

 **Expected Result:** "The system must prevent submission and provide suitable error message for the Text length."

-**Test 5:** Check that it's impossible to create a discussion with a description containing more than 10000 characters. - AC3
+**Test 5:** Check that it's impossible to create a Post with a description containing more than 10000 characters. - AC3

 **Steps:**
 1. At the all discussions page, click on "submit" and proceed to the submission form page.